 Following this there are three levels of support starting with Learning Engagement Programme monitoring.
 This is where a student is assigned an engagement mentor to work with them and support them – the level and nature of support increases with the needs of the student.

 There are a number of interventions and programmes developed specifically to support students’ emotional well-being.
+These include:

 - SEAL (Social and Emotional Aspects of Learning)

 - Emotional resilience – this includes re-tracking work and the emotional tool kit